Attano/l4d2-tourney-rules/rules_EQLeague.md

 - Swamp Fever
 - Hard Rain
 - The Parish
-- Carried Off
-- Warcelona
+- No Mercy
-- Fall in Death
+- Death Toll
+- Dead Air
+- Blood Harvest
+- Detour Ahead
+- Haunted Forest
+- Open Road

 All listed custom campaigns can be downloaded [here.](http://31.186.250.11/addons/)

 ######2.3.2 Finales
 Finales are optional; it is the choice of the home team to decide if finales are played.
-The only exception to this rule is on Dead Center and custom campaigns where it is mandatory to play finales.
+The only exception to this rule is on custom campaigns and Dead Center where it is mandatory to play finales.

 ##Section 3: Team registration

 #####3.1 Registration
-Teams may register by by signing up [here.](http://steamcommunity.com/groups/eqcup2/discussions/0/540736965908236393/)
+Teams may register by signing up [here.](http://steamcommunity.com/groups/eqcup2/discussions/0/540736965908236393/)

 #####3.2 Double registration
-Competitors may be registered for only one team in the tournament.
-A competitor who drops from a roster must explain to the tournament directors why they have left the team and wish to play for a different one.
+Competitors may be registered for only one team in the league.
+A competitor who drops from a roster must explain to the league directors why they have left the team and wish to play for a different one.
 The player must gain admin approval and be aiming for a team with less than the maximum limit of 6 players, before being cleared to join a new team.
-Changing teams is disallowed for any player who belongs to a team that has already been knocked out of the competition.

 ##Section 4: Servers
 Game servers will be selected according to the following criteria: